fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Hi Fredrik, Currently I'm an intern as a programmer.
+What should I do/be doing so that my internship is extended, or so that I get a permanent position?
+Thanks again

 > Why are programming salaries so high when education is often very poor?

 > How do I take my programming and software engineering skills to another level?